arpitbbhayani/articles/blogs/python-prompts.md

-When Python interactive shell starts, it prints some details about the environment, version, OS and then it prints `>>> ` and we understand that it is now ready to take commands.
+The `>>> ` we see when the Python interactive shell starts is called the Prompt String.
+Usually the prompt string suggests us that the interactive shell is now ready to take new commands.

 ```py
 Python 2.7.10 (default, Feb 22 2019, 21:55:15)